JesseDWhite/AnimalShelter.Solution/README.md

 ### Manual Routes

-- GET /api/animals
+- GET `/api/animals`
+    - Returns all instances of Animal
-- POST /api/animals
+- POST `/api/animals`
+    - Creates a new instance of Animal
-- PUT /api/animals/{id}
+- PUT `/api/animals/{id}`
+    - Edit an exsisting Animal
-- DELETE /api/animals/{id}
+- DELETE `/api/animals/{id}`
+    - Remove an exsisting Animal from the API

 ## 🐛 Known Bugs
 * _There are no known bugs_